vijayvulava/czs/_sources/52WaterBalanceImpacts.md

 Read [Mountain runoff vulnerability to increased evapotranspiration with vegetation expansion](https://www.pnas.org/doi/10.1073/pnas.1319316111)

 Cooperatively and collaboratively present the main findings from this paper for the Southern Sierra Nevada CZO.
-See the below breakdown of tasks for the format.
+See the breakdown of tasks for the format.
 Use good screenshots of the figures and graphs and add text.

 Add your name to one part and take ownership of the appropriate slides.
 The Results and Discussion sections can be worked on with a partner.